lacebark, houhere, ribbonwood

 Winged mericarps are dispersed by wind (Thorsen et al., 2009).

 Easy from fresh seed, and wild seedlings are often found in the vicinity of garden plants.
 Specimens tend to be short-lived and they often suffer from Hoheria dieback - a syndrome which kills portions of the tree and has no cure.
 An excellent fast-growing tree suitable as a wind break and as temporary shelter (because it is so short-lived).
 Numerous horticultural selections and cultivars are known.

 hoheria: Latin version of the Maori name houhere which refers to H. populnea and H. glabrata.

 Where To Buy

 Commonly sold at most garden centres.
 A form with purple stamens is known as cv.
 Osbournei, and comes originally from Great Barrier Island.

 Notes on hybridisation

-Hybridizes in the northern Waikato and Auckland areas where it naturally meets with H. sexstylosa.
-Hoheria populnea is widely planted, often inappropriately as part of restoration plantings, and freely naturalizes from these.
-In cultivation this species hybridizes readily with H. angustifolia, H. equitum, H. ovata and H. sexstylosa.
-Hoheria populnea is very variable species with well marked, and geographically defined races.
+Hybridises in the northern Waikato and Auckland areas where it naturally meets with H. sexstylosa.
+Hoheria populnea is widely planted, often inappropriately as part of restoration plantings, and freely naturalises from these.
+In cultivation this species hybridises readily with H. angustifolia, H. equitum, H. ovata and H. sexstylosa.
+Hoheria populnea is a very variable species with well marked, and geographically defined races.
 This variation needs critical study.
-Indeed the genus as a whole is in serious need to a modern systematic revision.
+Indeed the genus as a whole is in serious need of a modern systematic revision.